Mohit Takalkar: Films

 In 2012, Takalkar scripted, edited, and directed his debut feature film The Bright Day in Hindi-English which premiered at the Toronto International Film Festival.
 It was in competition at the Shanghai International Film Festival, Mumbai International Film Festival, and was showcased at the London Indian Film Festival, Vancouver South Asian Film Festival, Calgary International Film Festival, Indian Film Festival -The Hague.
 It won the Grand Jury Prize and Best Director at the South Asian International Film Festival.
 The film stars Sarang Sathaye, Radhika Apte, Rajit Kapur, Shernaz Patel and Mohan Agashe.
 Katherine Matthews for Bollyspice wrote, “The Bright Day occasionally feels staged, the dialogues occasionally stilted, but there is much in Takalkar’s film that is thoughtful, joyous and charming”.

 In 2017, he scripted, edited, and directed his debut non-feature in Marathi-English, Chirebandi on the life and works of celebrated Playwright Mahesh Elkunchwar, which was commissioned by the Sahitya Akademi, New Delhi.

 In 2019 he went on to direct his debut Marathi feature film, Medium Spicy for Landmarc Films starring Sai Tamhankar, Parna Pethe and Lalit Prabhakar.
 The film released three years later in June 2022 because of the COVID-19 pandemic.
 Meenakshi Shedde for Mid-Day wrote, “Takalkar’s film is a nuanced reflection on the unreliable rewards of love and marriage.
 It is an astute, funny, thoughtful and philosophical film about people like us, with enough romance and romantic songs to make it a rather satisfying indie film that is streets ahead of Bollywood in many ways”.

 The film was screened at Norway Bollywood Film Festival, Pune International Film Festival, Dhaka International Film Festival, River to River Florence Indian Film Festival and the Stuttgart Indian Film Festival.

 In June 2021, soon after the pandemic, Takalkar directed an English language experimental feature film, Occasional Reflection on the contingencies of life shot entirely on an iPhone.
 It was produced by his home production, Nek Iraada Films and mostly non-actors were cast.
 However, the film remains unreleased.

-In July 2022, it was announced that Takalkar would direct his next Marathi film Toh, Ti ani Fuji (Him, Her and Fuji) produced by PlatoonOne Films.
-The film was shot in Pune and Tokyo and stars Lalit Prabhakar and Mrinmayee Godbole and remains unreleased.
+In July 2022, it was announced that Takalkar would direct his next Marathi film Toh Ti ani Fuji (Him Her and Fuji) produced by PlatoonOne Films.
+The film was shot in Pune and Tokyo and stars Lalit Prabhakar and Mrinmayee Godbole which premiered at the Pune International Film Festival where it won the jury mention for Prabhakar and the best screenplay award.

+In April 2026, Sony Pictures Networks India acquired the worldwide digital rights for the film, with an exclusive direct-to-digital release on Sony Liv scheduled for 10 April 2026.
+The film received generally positive reviews for its direction, writing, and performances.
+Writing for The Hollywood Reporter India, Rahul Desai noted, “The first ten minutes of Mohit Takalkar’s Toh Ti Ani Fuji are intoxicating.
+They’re right out of a ‘movie’ movie.
+The filmmaking evokes the kind of incomplete love story in which serendipity—a chance meeting, a second chance—reunites a former couple.
+The setting encourages a sense of surrender.”